Active teacher selection for reward learning: Active Teacher Selection

 \item $\Omega:\mathcal{I}\cup\mathbb{P}$ is the observation space: the items $\mathcal{I}$ and query-preferences $\mathbb{P}=\mathcal{I}\times\mathcal{I}\times\{0,1\}$. \item $\mathcal{O}:\mathcal{A}\times\Omega\rightarrow[0,1]$ is the observation function:

 \end{itemize} \end{definition}

 Teacher selection can be \textit{general} or \textit{specific}.
 Under specific selection, the agent chooses which teacher to query.
 The HUB-POMDP's action space contains all $M$ teachers, $\mathcal{A}=\mathcal{C}\cup\beta$, as shown in the HUB-POMDP above.
-Under general selection, the agent chooses \textit{when} to query a teacher, but not \textit{which} teacher to query.
+Under general selection, the agent chooses \textit{when} to query a teacher, but as in RLHF cannot choose \textit{which} teacher to query.
 The HUB-POMDP's action space is modified to contain a single general teacher selection action, $\mathcal{A}=\mathcal{C}\cup\{\beta^g\}$.

-These alternatives offer a tradeoff: general selection reduces the state space size, and thus the computational complexity, while specific selection provides the agent with additional control over its feedback.
-Our experimental results (reported in Section~\ref{sec:recommender}) indicate that specific greatly outperforms general teacher selection, so we will use ATS with specific teacher selection unless otherwise specified.
+These alternatives offer a tradeoff: general selection reduces the state space size and computational complexity while specific selection provides the agent with additional control over its feedback.
+Our experimental results (reported in Section~\ref{sec:spec-gen}) indicate that specific greatly outperforms general teacher selection, so we will use ATS with specific teacher selection unless otherwise specified.